Last reviewed on 25th May 2022

 Calculating how to save the most on your mortgage

 An advantage of having an offset mortgage is that you’d potentially save more interest on your mortgage than you’d gain in a savings account.
-Furthermore, you may be liable to pay tax on any interest you make on your savings.
+Furthermore, you may be liable to pay tax on any interest you make from your savings.
 In comparison, you’d pay no tax by offsetting your mortgage against your savings.

 On the other hand, earning zero interest on your savings can be seen as a disadvantage.
 This is why it’s important to calculate which deals will save you the most money each month.
-Furthermore, an offset mortgage may allow you to pay your mortgage off in full much sooner than anticipated.

 How mortgage advisors can help